• Skip to primary navigation

 Lifestyle Changes That Improve Both Blood Pressure and Sexual Health

 Lifestyle changes are often one of the most effective ways to manage high blood pressure and reduce the risk of erectile dysfunction.
+Understanding how high blood pressure affects the body, including blood vessels and blood flow, is key to improving both sexual health and overall health.

 Diet and Nutrition